 This goes along with our daniel fast discussion and the importance of prayer.
 This article shows the importance of having a vibrant and vital youth ministry here at our church.
 The battle for the hearts of our teens is real and we can win it one teen at a time.
 Read this article and let it trouble you and push you to pray for this generation. click here

 I love the Monday after the weekend we turn the clocks back.
 It is so much easier to wake up!
 I wish we could get an extra hour every week of the year.
 What if we did?
 What would you do with it?
 My answer probably doesn't sound 'spiritual,' but I'd sleep.
 Thoughts anyone?
 I'm really hungry for something other than vegetables and fruit right now as we head into week 2 of the Daniel fast.
 I've dropped about 5 pounds thus far.
 In honor of being sick of the food that I'm eating, I'd like to do some posts this week on my blog for recipes.
 If you have found some recipes that are good & different, please take a moment and post them and I'll e-mail them to the church family later this week.
 Also, I'm thankful that I have food, period.
 Can you imagine eating the same thing for all of those years like the Israelites did in the desert.
 Manna and Quail.
 I'm thinking, at least they had some meat & bread!
-It sounds pretty good to me!
+It sounds pretty good to me

-The Scripture says that your body is a temple of the Holy Spirit.
+I was reading some devotions this morning and I got a great devotional in my inbox from Joel Osteen Ministries.
+Check it out.
+Honor the Lord with Your Body Today's Scripture “Honor the Lord with your body” (I Corinthians 6:20).
+Today's Word from Joel and Victoria The Scripture says that your body is a temple of the Holy Spirit.
 We are commanded to honor the Lord with our bodies.
 How do you do that?
 You take care of it.
 You respect it.
 You treat it as valuable.
 You use your body to bring Him glory.
 When you stand strong against temptation, you are honoring the Lord with your body.
 When you take care of yourself by eating properly and getting enough sleep, you are honoring the Lord with your body.
 You are saying, “Lord, thank You for this gift of life.
 I am choosing to take care of myself so that I can serve You with my whole heart, mind, and strength.”
 As we enter into this holiday season, remember to honor the Lord by taking care of your body.
 Enjoy the treasures of the se